soundar-31/SAR-imagery-During-Chennai-Floods-2015-opensource-Project/README.md

 # SAR-imagery-During-Chennai-Floods-2015-opensource-Project
-Contains TIFF images, PPTs, GIFs and documentation of the copernius d
+Contains TIFF images, PPTs, GIFs and documentation of the copernius data